devfile/library/tests/README.md

 The tests use the go language and are intended to test every apsect of the parser for every schema attribute.
 Some basic aspects of the tests:

-* A first test (parser_v200_schema_test.go) feeds pre-created devfiles to the parser to ensure the parser can parse all attribues and return an approproate error when the devfile contains an error.
+* A first test (parser_v200_schema_test.go) feeds pre-created devfiles to the parser to ensure the parser can parse all attribues and return an appropriate error when the devfile contains an error.
+This test is not currently available.
 * A second set of tests (parser_v200_verify_test.go) create devfile content at runtime:
     * Devfile content is randomly generated and as a result the tests are designed to run multiple times.
     * Parser functions covered: